By Gillian Hood-Gabrielson

 Gillian Hood-Gabrielson, MS, ACSM, is the president of Healthier Outcomes, a nationwide coaching practice specializing in intuitive eating and fitness coaching.
-For more information and to receive our free report, “6 Steps to Guilt-Free Eating” visit www.HealthierOutcomes.com.
-Gillian can be reached at 866-650-6464.
+She works with entrepreneurs who want to “grow their business, not their waistline”.
+For more information and to receive our special report, “6 Simple Steps to Guilt-Free Eating” visit www.HealthierOutcomes.com.
+Gillian can be reached at gillian@HealthierOutcomes.com or 866-650-6464.